Tosche/Glyphs-Scripts/README.md

 * **Export Tagged Text with All Glyphs for InDesign:** Saves InDesign tagged text file that contains all glyphs for typesetting a specimen, using glyph ID.
 * **Guideline Locker:** (GUI) Locks selected guidelines and unlocks all global guidelines. *Vanilla required.*
 * **Instance Slider:** (GUI) Lets you define interpolation values of instances more graphically, using sliders and preview. *Vanilla and Robofab required.*
+* **Search Glyph In Class Features:** Searches glyphs in OpenType classes and features if they are used.*
 * **Sync Edit Views:** Refreshes the edit view contents of non-front files.
 Have multiple files open! *Vanilla required.*
 * **Transform Images with Proper Maths:** (GUI) Batch scale and move images in selected layers, using the maths you learned at school.
 Based on mekkablue's Transform Images script. *Vanilla required.*